 The problem is that many people ONLY want to live in the right brain.
 (Hey, it’s a pretty happenin’ place!)

-However, your left-brain must play a role in your success.
+However, your Engineer (your left brain) must play a role in your success.
 That’s because you need to communicate, strategize, build a team, create systems and do numbers, too.

-In other words, a successful business owner uses both sides of the brain as she creates success.
+In other words, a successful business owner is both a Pioneer AND an Engineer.
 When you understand this, business gets a lot easier.